 - Surely only boring people went in for conversations consisting of questions and answers.
 The art of true conversation consisted in the play of minds.

 - Now we are living in an age everything has to be fast.
 We are living in an odd world where the written word is at a discount.
 To me a book is a long journey.
 I don’t like short cuts.
 Literature can only survive with individual taste.
 It cannot be mass opinion.

 - With respect to determination, often the talent will drive you.
 If you have talent, you have an obligation to that talent.

-Ved Mehta is an American writer who was born in Lahore, British India to a Hindu family.
+Ved Mehta was an American writer who was born in Lahore, British India to a Hindu family.
 He lost his sight at the age of four to meningitis.
-He is the author of 24 books, including Fly and the Fly-Bottle: Encounters with British Intellectuals.
+He was the author of 24 books, including Fly and the Fly-Bottle: Encounters with British Intellectuals.
 The Essential Ved Mehta is the definitive collection of the author’s work

 Source for Image

 Please click here for our Literary Birthday Calendar